-A major subdivision, whether residential or non-residential, is any subdivision of land that requires the development of streets (public or private) or easements of access to the lots, or common area and/or includes the creation of more than five lots that take access to an existing public street.
+A major subdivision, whether residential or non-residential, is any subdivision of land that requires the development of streets (public or private) or easements of access to the lots, or common area and/or includes the creation of more than five residential lots or more than two non-residential lots and/or requires the development of new off-tract infrastructure or the extension of existing off-tract infrastructure.
 (See definition of "Major Subdivision.")
 A subdivision may be classified as major if in the judgment of staff, a proposal does not comply with the minor subdivision requirements and/or the intent of these Regulations.
 The reason for such a determination shall be provided to the applicant in writing.
-The determination may be appealed to the Planning Commission for consideration and classification.
+The determination may be appealed to the Planning Commission for consideration and classification.8

 Sec.
-20.203 Minor Site Development^{1, 3, 4, & 6}
+20.203 Minor Site Development^{1, 3, 4, 6, 8}

-Minor Site Developments are those proposals that do not require the development of new infrastructure or the extension of existing off-tract infrastructure.
+Minor Site Developments are those proposals that do not require the development of new off-tract infrastructure or the extension of existing off-tract infrastructure.